luis-fnogueira/customer-streaming-with-kafka/README.md

 # Streaming of customers registering using Kafka
-### This project simulates the streamings of users signing up on a website.
+This project simulates the streamings of users signing up on a website.
 I use an [open API](https://random-data-api.com/documentation) to request data and send them to a Kafka topic as it were new customers signing up.
-### My goal was to create a modular code to manage these situations, following SOLID best practices and a documented code.
+My goal was to create a modular code to manage this situation, following SOLID best practices and creating a documented code.

 # 1. Creating the topic